ethers/EIPs-1/EIPS/eip-draft-SWC.md

 A SWC definition is formated in mark down to allow good readability and tools to process them easily.
 It consists of the following attributes.

 - Title: A name for the weakness that points to the technical root cause.
-- Base/Class ID: Links a CWE base or class type to the variant.
-The _Integer Overflow and Underflow_ variant is linked to [CWE-682 - Incorrect Calculation](https://cwe.mitre.org/data/definitions/682.html).
+- Relationships: Links a CWE _Base_ or _Class_ type to its CWE variant.
+The _Integer Overflow and Underflow_ variant for example is linked to [CWE-682 - Incorrect Calculation](https://cwe.mitre.org/data/definitions/682.html).
 - Description: Describes the nature and potential impact of the weakness on the contract system.
 - Remediation: Describes ways on how to fix the weakness.
 - References: Links to external references that contain relevant additional information on the weakness.